alcohol prohibition in india

 Mizoram1997

 Nagaland is strictly against alcohol consumption and has banned it.
-In Naga culture, people mostly view drinking as a taboo.
+In Naga culture, people mostly view drinking as taboo.
 A lot of Christian missionaries in the state also opposed alcohol consumption.
 Not only that, the movement to ban alcohol in the state was so rampant that people began fasting.
-The state implemented the Prohibition Act of 1989 in April 1990 as a result.
+As a result, the state implemented the Prohibition Act of 1989 in April 1990.

-Mizoram’s handling of the prohibition of alcohol can be quite confusing for some.
+Mizoram’s handling of the prohibition of alcohol can be pretty confusing for some.
 The Prohibition Act of 1995 came into effect in 1997.
-Then, in 2007, a partial ban permitted the use of guavas and grapes to produce wine.
+Then, in 2007, a partial ban permitted guavas and grapes to produce wine.
 However, only a certain amount of alcohol was allowed.
-Then, another act called the Mizoram Liquor Prohibition Act, 2019 made alcohol illegal again.
+Then, another act called the Mizoram Liquor Prohibition Act, 2019, made alcohol illegal again.
 Alcohol consumption has been banned in the state ever since.
 Similar to Nagaland, Mizoram looked down on alcohol and considered it foul and against their culture.

 Alcohol Laws of India

 Alcohol consumption is strictly and completely banned in certain parts of India.
-The reasons are unique to the challenges each state faces, but the primary reason is public safety and health.
+Each state’s challenges are unique, but the primary reason is public safety and health.

 Despite the Indian Constitution prohibiting alcohol, most states find it extremely difficult to pass such a law.
-This is mostly because alcohol sales are difficult to ignore and have regularly contributed significantly to state government revenue.
-For example, during the nationwide Covid lockdown in April 2020, state liquor revenues in Maharashtra were Rs 11,000 crore as opposed to Rs 17,000 crore in March.
+This is mainly because alcohol sales are difficult to ignore and have regularly contributed significantly to state government revenue.
+For example, during the nationwide COVID-19 lockdown in April 2020, state liquor revenues in Maharashtra were Rs 11,000 crore as opposed to Rs 17,000 crore in March.

 Arguments against prohibiting alcohol: